ndled/ndled.github.io/_posts/2022-05-25-learning-flask-and-docker.md

 categories: python
 ---

-You can find the current iteration of the app at (inspire.ndled.us)[inspire.ndled.us] and code (https://github.com/ndled/youtube_screen_grab/)[here]
+You can find the current iteration of the app at [inspire.ndled.us](https://inspire.ndled.us) and code [here](https://github.com/ndled/youtube_screen_grab/)

 Three months ago my fiancee expressed an interest in learning some practical scripting in python.
 I had her brainstorm ideas for something simple she’d like to accomplish and she came up with the inspiration for this project.
 I will note that while yes, I did technically steal this idea from her, she had already stopped working on it and I thought it was cool so…

-Her idea was simple - She loves animal crossing, and puts on island tour videos like (https://www.youtube.com/watch?v=1HPlHuz3k2I)[this one] while she putts around the house.
+Her idea was simple - She loves animal crossing, and puts on island tour videos like [this one](https://www.youtube.com/watch?v=1HPlHuz3k2I) while she putts around the house.
 She constantly gets design ideas from these videos and thought it would be cool to create a script that would grab a random image from the video so she could use it for inspiration.

 While she did learn some scripting, she only got as far as downloading youtube videos with a script before going off on a tangent to extract audio only from her music playlists.
 Lame.
 I thought it was a great idea so I kept with it!